 - The names, addresses, and signatures of both parties

-Submit an Application for Vehicle Transaction (Form VSD 190)
+Submit an Application for Vehicle Transaction (VSD 190)

 The Secretary of State office requires drivers to fill out an Application for a Vehicle Transaction form for just about every motor vehicle service they provide.
 In the section labeled "Type of transaction," you'll bubble in whichever service you need ("title and registration," "plate transfer," "title-only," and so on).

 By having 1 form instead of 5, the SOS streamlines these processes, allowing drivers to tackle all their paperwork at one time.
+Put simply, it’s an easier way to deal with an Illinois car title transfer.
 The cost associated with this form depends on the service(s) requested.

 You can pick up the tax transaction form at any SOS facility.
 Return the completed form and payment within 30 days of the sale.
-You can submit this form either in-person at your local office or by mail to the SOS Vehicle Services Dept in Springfield, IL.
+You can submit this form either in person at your local office or by mail to the SOS Vehicle Services Department in Springfield, IL.

 Owners of vehicles acquired from other states are required to complete a RUT-25 Vehicle Use Tax Transaction Return unless they fall into one of the exception categories.

 Transferring a car in Illinois is costly.
 The total price for basic vehicle transfer is just over $300, even more, if your transaction requires additional paperwork.
-The title alone is $150--then the SOS will tack on another $151 for the registration and tag.
+The cost for the vehicle title in Illinois alone is $150—then the SOS will tack on another $151 for the registration and tag.